 The CHP program is designed to assist agencies advance public safety through the hiring and rehiring of sworn officer positions to increase their community policing capacity and crime prevention efforts.
 This is achieved through problem solving, community policing partnerships, and organizational transformation.
 It enhances police professionalism by providing officers with the skills and motivation to act in innovative ways to solve community crime-related problems.
-Your organization may be monitored or audited to ensure that it is initiating or enhancing community policing in accordance with your proposed plan as outlined in Section VI (B) of your CHP application.
+Your organization may be monitored or audited to ensure that it is initiating or enhancing community policing in accordance with your proposed plan as outlined in Sections VI (A) and (B) of your CHP application, and that the officers hired or an equal number of redeployed veteran officers are used to implement this plan as well as advance your agency's community policing activities over the life of the grant.
 The COPS Office may also use this information to understand the needs of the field, and potentially provide for training, technical assistance, problem solving, and community policing implementation tools.

-Community policing activities to be implemented or enhanced by your agency were identified in your CHP grant application in Section VI (B).
-While the COPS Office recognizes that your COPS-funded officer(s) (or an equal number of redeployed veteran officers) will participate in some or all aspects of your identified community policing plan, we also encourage your agency to move toward an organization-wide philosophy and commitment to community policing.
+Community policing activities to be implemented or enhanced by your agency were identified in your CHP grant application in Sections (A) and (B).
+While the COPS Office recognizes that your COPS-funded officer(s) (or an equal number of redeployed veteran officers) will participate in some or all aspects of your identified community policing plan as well as advance your agency's community policing activities over the life of the grant, we also encourage your agency to move toward an organization-wide philosophy and commitment to community policing.
+Throughout the CHP grant period, your agency is required to implement the community policing plan it set forth in the CHP grant application.

-Your CHP quarterly progress reports will collect information related to the implementation of and progress towards those community policing activities.
+Your CHP quarterly progress reports will collect information related to the implementation of and progress toward those community policing activities.
 Your community policing plan may be influenced and impacted by others within and outside your organization; this is considered beneficial to your community policing efforts.
 Your community policing needs may change during the life of your CHP grant, and minor changes to this plan may be made without prior approval of the COPS Office.
 Any changes to the community policing scope or strategies originally identified in your CHP application should be documented within your quarterly progress report.
 If your agency's community policing plan changes significantly, however, you must submit those changes to the COPS Office through the quarterly progress report for approval.
 Changes are "significant" if they deviate from the specific crime problem(s) originally identified and approved in the original community policing plan submitted with your application.
+Grantees who chose "School Based Policing through School Resource Officers," "Homicide," or "Gun Violence" as their community policing plans post-award.
 Additional information about community policing may be found in Appendix C, "Community Policing Defined."